chafey/js-graphsync/examples/requester/README.md

+# js-graphsync Requester Example

 This is an example of a graphsync requester written in JavaScript.

 Current Status:
-* Creates libp2p connection that is compatible with go-ipfs 0.7 go-graphsync.
+* Creates libp2p connection that is compatible with go-ipfs graphsync.
+Verified to interoperate with go-ipfs 0.7 with graphsync enabled
 * Sends request with hard coded CID and selector

 ToDo: